 The Quad I/O Fast Read command is also supported in QPI mode.
-See Figure 12b.
+See Figure 14b.
 In QPI mode, the number of dummy clocks is configured by the "Set Read Parameters (C0H)" command to accommodate a wide range application with different needs for either maximum Fast Read frequency or minimum data access latency.
-Depending on the Read Parameter Bits P[5:4] setting, the number of dummy clocks can be configured as either 4/6/8.
+Depending on the Read Parameter Bits P[5:4] setting, the number of dummy clocks can be configured as either 4/6/8/8.
 In QPI mode, the "Continuous Read Mode" bits M7-M0 are also considered as dummy clocks.
 "Continuous Read Mode" feature is also available in QPI mode for Quad I/O Fast Read command.
 "Wrap Around" feature is not available in QPI mode for Quad I/O Fast Read command.
 To perform a read operation with fixed data length wrap around in QPI mode, a dedicated "Burst Read with Wrap" (0CH) command must be used.

-Figure 12b.
+Figure 14b.
 Quad I/O Fast Read Sequence Diagram (M5-4= (1, 0) QPI)

-7.13.
+7.14.
 Quad I/O Word Fast Read (E7H)

-The Quad I/O Word Fast Read command is similar to the Quad I/O Fast Read command except that the lowest address bit (A0) must be equal 0 and there are only 2-dummy clocks.
-The command sequence is shown in followed Figure 13.
+The Quad I/O Word Fast Read command is similar to the Quad I/O Fast Read command except that the lowest address bit (A0) must equal 0 and only 2-dummy clock.
+The command sequence is shown in followed Figure 15.
 The first byte addressed can be at any location.
 The address is automatically incremented to the next higher address after each byte of data is shifted out.
+The default read mode is 3-byte address mode, and the lower 128Mbit can be read with a single Quad I/O Word Fast Read (E7H) command.
+By entering 4-byte address mode, or to set EN4B (S11) bit to 1, the higher 128Mbit can be read with a single Quad I/O Word Fast Read (E7H) command.
 The Quad Enable bit (QE) of Status Register (S9) must be set to enable for the Quad I/O Word Fast read command.